mithi/react-philosophies/WIP_PR_TEMPLATE.md

 ## `PR_TEMPLATE` for Bug Fixes and UX / Performance Enhancement

-1. Add detailed step-by-step-instructions to help the PR reviewer replicate the issue you've solved
+1. Add step-by-step-instructions to help the PR reviewer replicate the issue you've solved

 2. Provide 2 short screen recordings (or screenshot) showcasing before and after of your change

+3. Provide 1 - 3 sentences explaining concisely what was the cause of the issue and what's the fix

 ## `PR_TEMPLATE` for Other